sachinraghav2/C-programs/README.md

 # C-programs
-C programs on various concepts
+C programs on various C and DS concepts.